DrawView: Open Source Draw File Viewer Software

 (see also Vector displaying the same file on RiscOS, and object types annotated).

-DrawView requires the Qt libraries (version 4.1.0 or later); Qt 4 should now be included as standard in most Linux distros, or it is available from qt.io.
-The older Qt 3 will not work, and DrawView has not been ported to the newer Qt 5 yet.
+DrawView requires the Qt libraries (version 5.10 or later); Qt 5 should be included as standard in most Linux distros, or it is available from qt.io.
+The older Qt 3 or 4 will not work with the current version.

 Qt is free for use and development of open-source applications (now on all patforms).
 It may in theory be possible to run DrawView under Windows or MacOS using the appropriate Qt package.